arc-research-lab/AccelLayer/README.md

 Add layer1: [192, 768, 2]
 Layernorm layer1: [192, 768, 1]
 ```
-[^2]:The first two elements of each row in the array are the row number of the input matrix and the column number of the input matrix.
-The third element of each row in the array is the batch number of the input matrix.
+[^2]:The first two elements of each row in the array are the row size of the input matrix and the column size of the input matrix.
+The third element of each row in the array is the batch size of the input matrix.

 Assuming that we process the non-linear kernels on PL with the estimated off-chip bandwidth of 8GB/s, we can estimate the latency for each non-linear layer.